Kat-9003CF/Kat-9003CF/README.md

 - Stardew Valley Visitor's Guide - a player's companion app for one of my favourite games.
 - A scoring app for the 2021/2022 Lego League challenge, Cargo Connect.
 - Daily Coding Challenges - Challenges I have been completing from Daily Coding Problems.
+- FrontEnd Mentor Challenges - Challenges I have been working on to improve my FrontEnd skills.

 ## Fun Facts
 - ⚡ I love gaming.
 Particularly Horizon Zero Dawn, Dishonoured and Stardew Valley.